-The existing total phosphorus permit limit of 0.2 mg/l average monthly, based on "highest and best practical treatment" pursuant to 314 CMR 4.05(5)(c), is reduced in the draft permit to 0.15 mg/l in order to meet the Gold Book target of 0.1 mg/l to prevent eutrophication in the receiving water.
+The existing total phosphorus permit limit of 1.0 mg/l average monthly is reduced in the draft permit to 200 ug/l in order to meet the Gold Book target of 100 ug/l to prevent eutrophication in the receiving water.

 Eutrophication is an aspect of nutrient overenrichment and is defined as an increase in the rate of supply of organic matter to a waterbody (EPA, 2001).
 The primary symptoms of nutrient overenrichment include an increase in the rate of organic matter supply, changes in algal dominance, and loss of water clarity and are followed by one or more secondary symptoms such as nuisance/toxic algal blooms and low dissolved oxygen.
 (EPA, 2001).
-In freshwater systems such as the Nemasket, phosphorus is the primary nutrient of concern.
+In freshwater systems such as the Town River, phosphorus is the primary nutrient of concern.

 The MA SWQS at 314 CMR 4.00 do not contain numerical criteria for total phosphorus.
 They include a narrative criterion for nutrients at 314 CMR 4.05(5)(c), which provides that "all surface waters shall be free from nutrients in concentrations that would cause or contribute to impairment of existing or designated uses."
 They also include a requirement that "[a]ny existing point source discharge containing nutrients in concentrations that would cause or contribute to cultural eutrophication, including the excessive growth of aquatic plants or algae, in any surface water shall be provided with the most appropriate treatment as determined by the Department, including, where necessary, highest and best practical treatment (HBPT) for POTWs" Id.
-MassDEP has interpreted the "highest and best practicable treatment" (HBPT) requirement in its standards as requiring an effluent limit of 0.2 mg/l (200 ug/l) for phosphorus, and that requirement was incorporated in the existing permit as the monthly average total phosphorus limit for April to October.
+MassDEP has interpreted the "highest and best practicable treatment" (HBPT) requirement in its standards as requiring an effluent limit of 0.2 mg/l (200 ug/l) for phosphorus.